medic/cht-interoperability/docs/workflow.md

 #### `POST ${OPENHIM_ENDPOINT}/endpoint`

-In the LTFU workflow, the endpoint plays a crucial role in creating a `ServiceRequest`.
-It is obtained from the organization attached to the `ServiceRequest` as the requester.
-The endpoint represents the destination where the FHIR server sends notifications about matching encounter resources.
-Essentially, when the FHIR server receives a matching encounter resource, it sends a notification to the endpoint.
+In the LTFU workflow, the `Endpoint` is crucial in creating a `ServiceRequest`.
+It is obtained from the Organization attached to the `ServiceRequest` as the requester.
+The `Endpoint` represents the destination where the FHIR server sends notifications about matching encounter resources.
+When the FHIR server receives a matching encounter resource, it sends a notification to the endpoint.
 The endpoint is used as a callback URL for the FHIR server to notify the requester about the status of the `ServiceRequest`.
-Therefore, it is important to ensure that the endpoint is accurate and valid for successful communication between the FHIR server and the requesting system.
+Therefore, ensuring that the endpoint is accurate and valid for successful communication between the FHIR server and the requesting system is important.

 ```http
 POST ${OPENHIM_ENDPOINT}/endpoint